-This non-credit, mandatory orientation course presents an overview of the process of learning in an online environment.
-It will introduce the online RN to BS nursing student to all aspects of the online program, including college and nursing program information, WebCT (online course format), St. Scholastica G-mail, CSS distance library services, and other necessary information to be successful in the online RN to BS nursing program.
-Co requisite: Acceptance into the RN to BS Online Nursing Program.
-Mandatory completion prior to the beginning of RN to BS online nursing program.
+This non-credit, required orientation course presents an overview of the learning process in the online learning environment.
+The course introduces the RN to BS nursing student to all aspects of the program, including college and nursing program information, Blackboard (online course platform), CSS Google email and other necessary information needed for students to be successful in the RN to BS Nursing track.

 This course emphasizes the role of the nurse as a critical consumer of research findings for the purpose of improving nursing practice.
 Students explore the relationships between nursing research and evidence-based practice, as well as the impact that information technology has on nursing practice.
 An opportunity to utilize an electronic medical record will be provided during this course.

 Presents an overview of professional nursing practice, focusing on the roles and characteristics of the baccalaureate nurse that are requisite in a changing health care delivery system.
 Theory and philosophy of nursing will be emphasized and historical perspectives that have had an impact on the profession explored.

 This course provides an analysis of historical and current issues affecting aspects of professional nursing practice.
 Professional nursing in a changing health care delivery system is examined from a leadership perspective.
 A personal, issue-related action plan will be developed and implemented.

 In this theory course, RN students will apply public health principles to nursing practice from a population-based individual, community and system level.
 This course examines public health from a local, national and global perspective.
 This course does not meet Minnesota Board of Nursing requirements for certification as a public health nurse.
 Certification requires the additional 1 credit clinical course, NSG 4571.